CodyNicholson/Backend_Development_Notes/Git_Version_Control/branches.md

 Times to create new branches: moving on to a different piece of work, creating new features, fixing a bug

-You can have a production branch of code that will always work and then a dev branch for developing new featues
+You can have a production branch of code that will always work and then a dev branch for developing new features

 -